ValkyreCaine/deep-learning-challenge/README.md

 **Recommendation for Alternative Approach:**

-I recommend implementing a **Random Forest Classifier** or **Gradient Boosting Machine (XGBoost)** for this classification problem for the following reasons:
+I recommend using **Random Forest** for this classification problem for the following reasons:

-1. **Feature Importance:** Tree-based models provide clear feature importance rankings, helping Alphabet Soup understand which factors most influence funding success
+1. **Feature Importance:** Tree-based models, like Random Forest, provide clear feature importance rankings.
+Weight is placed more on the desired feature thus prioritizing modeling that outcome.

-2. **Handling Mixed Data Types:** These models naturally handle the mix of categorical and numerical features without extensive preprocessing

-3. **Robustness:** Less prone to overfitting and more interpretable than deep neural networks
+2. **Robustness:** Less prone to overfitting and more interpretable than deep neural networks

-4. **Performance:** Often achieve comparable or better performance on tabular data like this dataset
+3. **Performance:** Often achieve comparable or better performance on tabular data like this dataset

-5. **Efficiency:** Faster training and prediction times, making them more practical for operational use
+4. **Efficiency:** Faster training and prediction times, making them more practical for operational use

-**Implementation Strategy:**
-- Start with Random Forest to establish baseline performance and identify key features
-- Use feature importance insights to guide further feature engineering
-- Implement XGBoost with hyperparameter tuning for potentially higher accuracy
-- Consider ensemble methods combining multiple algorithms for optimal performance

-This alternative approach would likely provide better interpretability for business decisions while potentially achieving the target 75% accuracy through more appropriate algorithm selection for this tabular dataset.
+The nature of this data set is tabular in style.
+This alternative approach would likely provide better interpretability for business decisions while potentially achieving the target accuracy of 75% or more through more as it is more appropriate for data sets of this style.

 Heavy and deep use of the Class AI and Claude AI for troubleshooting.
 We did not learn how to convert h5 files to images and that is worth 2 points of the grade and I aim to graduate this course with a 100%.
 I will continue to try and upload the final version when it is ready.